wafaazeman10/aeromonas-amr-analysis/README.md

 3. How do AMR profiles differ across species (A. caviae, A. hydrophila, A. sobria)?
 4. Do resistance patterns change over time (2014–2020)?
 5. Which predictors (species, specimen type, antibiotic class, year) are significant in a binomial GLM?

+## ✅ Key Insights (Summary)
+📌 Detailed interpretations and figures are provided in insights.md.
+Aeromonas hydrophila accounted for over 80% of isolates.
+Penicillins showed the highest resistance across all species and specimen types, while Aminoglycosides and Quinolones remained effective.
+Stool specimens were associated with higher resistance, whereas tissue samples showed lower resistance.
+GLM results identified species, specimen type, and antibiotic class as significant predictors, while year was not significant.
+An increasing resistance trend in Phenicols highlights the need for continued monitoring.